laurpaik/cs-data-structures/README.md

 1.  **Bonus:** What is a doubly linked list?
 1.  **Bonus:** What is the time-complexity of insertion?
 Deletion?

-### Associative Array
+### Dictionary

-1. What is an associative array?
+1. What is an dictionary?
 When would you use one?
-1. What is the time-complexity to search an associative array?
+1. What is the time-complexity to search a dictionary?
 1. What is a hash function?
 1. What is a hash collision?
 1.  **Bonus:** What is the time-complexity of insertion?
 Deletion?